After carbon-fee defeat, Inslee rolls out new clean-energy proposals

 Pointing to science predicting catastrophic effects of global warming if the world stays on its present course of carbon emissions, Inslee sounded bullish on his green agenda, saying the U.S. stands at “a moment of great peril” but also of “great promise.”

-The second-term Democratic governor, who is eyeing a potential presidential run in 2020, said states must act in the face of inaction from President Donald Trump’s administration.
+The second-term Democratic governor, who is eyeing a potential presidential run in 2020, said states like Washington must act in the face of inaction from President Donald Trump’s administration.

 “We know that there is a mighty chorus of people demanding climate action.
 And we know that we have the responsibility of this more so than ever because, unfortunately, we have climate denial ruling the roost on Pennsylvania Avenue,” said Inslee, flanked by Democratic legislators and environmentalists.

-The new slate of proposals does not include a carbon tax or fee — a policy Inslee has strongly backed but which has met with resistance from the Legislature and voters.
+The new slate of proposals does not include a carbon tax or fee to raise the cost of fossil fuels — a policy Inslee has strongly backed but which has met with rejection from the Legislature and voters.

 Washington state voters in recent years have twice rejected initiatives that sought to put a price on carbon, including the Inslee-backed 2018 measure — Initiative 1631 — an escalating fee on fossil-fuel emissions to raise money for a kind of green new deal.